List of Marvel Comics characters: N: Bridget Warner

+Bridget Warner is a mutant and member of the Hellions who can generate "ebon energy".

+First Line villain

+Nocturne is the alias of an unnamed vampire and patriotism believer who can control the undead.
+Despite being a vampire, Nocturne is able to survive in sunlight thanks to one of Diablo's potions.

 Criti Noll

-Criti Noll is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Criti Noll is the name of two characters appearing in American comic books published by Marvel Comics.
 The character, created by Brian Michael Bendis and Olivier Coipel, first appeared as Hank Pym in House of M #1 (June 2005).
 The Skrull impersonated Ant-Man, Giant-Man, and Yellowjacket during the Secret Invasion storyline.

 First version

 The original version posed as a female student of Oxford University before she utilized her identity theft victim's abilities in order to infiltrate the Avengers for various events, such as the Scarlet Witch's altered reality and a superhero civil war fighting alongside Iron Man, Mister Fantastic and Black Widow against Captain America and the Falcon.
-She also infiltrated S.H.I.E.L.D. and dealt with Eric O'Grady and Mitch Carson.

-Noll tried deserting the Skrulls' cause during global chaos before she is contained.
+Noll tries deserting the Skrulls' cause during global chaos before she is contained.
 Her body is reprogrammed for the Skrull Empire's army, fighting the Young Avengers and Nick Fury's team before being killed by Ms. Marvel.

 Second version

 A second version utilized "improvisation" for the Skrulls' cause, posing initially as a government agent.
-He was part of a superhero government program alongside Henry Peter Gyrich and Baron Von Blitzschlag, assisted against Ultron, and had a secret romance with Tigra (which resulted in their illegitimate child William Nelson).
-Noll ultimately revealed himself during the Skrull Empire's invasion of Earth by disabling Mister Fantastic and was with Veranke's armada fighting the Avengers' splintered groups and the Thunderbolts before being defeated by Stature.
-Noll spitefully activated the Wasp's "Giant-Woman" formula which emitted deadly purple energy.
-Noll escaped capture before he's killed by the Crusader.
+He is part of a superhero government program alongside Henry Peter Gyrich and Baron Von Blitzschlag, assists against Ultron, and has a secret romance with Tigra (which resulted in their illegitimate child William Nelson).
+Noll ultimately revealed himself during the Skrull Empire's invasion of Earth by disabling Mister Fantastic and is with Veranke's armada fighting the Avengers' splintered groups and the Thunderbolts before being defeated by Stature.
+Noll is later killed by Crusader.

-Powers and abilities
+Powers and abilities of Criti Noll

-Criti Noll possesses the ability to physically transform like other Skrulls.
-The two major versions primarily utilized Hank Pym's abilities while also showcasing the abilities of the Hulk, the Vision, Black Panther, and Quicksilver.
+Both versions of Criti Noll can physically shapeshift (like other Skrulls) and primarily utilize the powers of Hank Pym and others individuals, such as the Hulk, the Vision, Black Panther and Quicksilver.